 Augmented reality (AR) is not a new technology.
 It’s been around for several years and has popped up in retail use cases from time to time.
 Augmented reality received more attention when Pokemon GO became a worldwide phenomenon in July of 2016, which saw 50 million downloads, in the first 19 days of launch.
 It proved that users were eager for a new and creative digital experience and that AR was attainable by leveraging the camera on mobile devices.

-Projections indicate that AR will generate $120 billion in revenue by 2020.
+Projections indicate that in 2020, AR will generate $120 billion in revenue.
 Smart retailers are looking to adapt and find new ways to leverage this technology to enhance the customer’s in-store experience.
 In fact, we are already seeing retailers and brands working together to launch virtual change rooms, cosmetic magic mirrors, digital playgrounds and visualization apps for interior design.

 The bar will continue to rise as AR technology improves and consumers become more accustom to it.
 Retailers looking to differentiate themselves by incorporating an augmented reality application need to ensure their store network is up to the task.
 The customer AR experience can be boosted through faster store connectivity, and Adaptiv | SD-WAN ensures your network has the speed and intelligence to deliver a rich AR experience through guest Wi-Fi.
 Multi-link aggregation makes it easy to increase bandwidth while cloud-managed security ensures all your store operations are isolated and encrypted.